 3. Flight insurance

-Think you never buy it?
-Check with your credit card company because some flights automatically bill you for the coverage when you buy a plane ticket.
-Even without this coverage, if you die in an accident, the airline is likely to compensate your family.
+You might think you’ve never bought a flight insurance policy when you purchased an airline ticket, but check with your credit card company.
+Some flights automatically bill you for the coverage when you buy a plane ticket.
+Even without this coverage, if you die in an accident, the airline is likely to compensate your family regardless of this additional cost.
 But that’s not the point.
-You should have enough life insurance to provide for your family no matter your cause of death.
+Your life insurance policy should have enough coverage to provide for your family no matter your cause of death.

-As noted above, your family doesn’t need more money because you die in an accident instead of an illness.
-And proving that you died of an accident – and not a heart attack from stress following the accident – can be difficult.
+Unless your life is a Buster Keaton physical comedy, a deadly accident isn’t likely.
+Your home, life and auto insurance coverage should already protect you and your family from a financial loss due to a catastrophe like a car accident or fire; so your family likely doesn’t need more money because you die in an accident instead of an illness.
+And that’s not to mention the difficulty of proving that you died of an accident – and not a heart attack from stress following the accident.

 5. Cancer insurance